Hysterectomy

 Is the treatment safe?

-All operations carry a risk of death: for hysterectomy, this is one in every 4000 operations.
+All operations carry a risk of death: for hysterectomy, this is 1 in every 4000 operations.

-All operations carry a risk of complications, but the chance increases if you are overweight, have had previous surgery, and/or have pre-existing medical conditions.
+All operations carry a risk of complications, but the risk increases if:

 Frequent risks